flyteorg/flyte/docs/deployment/agents/bigquery.rst

 * Verify that you have the correct kubeconfig and have selected the appropriate Kubernetes context.
 * Confirm that you have the correct Flytectl configuration at ``~/.flyte/config.yaml``.

-Specify plugin configuration
+Specify agent configuration
 ----------------------------

 .. tabs::

   .. group-tab:: Flyte binary

-    Edit the relevant YAML file to specify the plugin.
+    Edit the relevant YAML file to specify the agent.

     .. code-block:: yaml
       :emphasize-lines: 7,11